If you’re experiencing menopause mood swings, we feel you. The ups and downs can be quite destabilizing—but there is help available.

 The good news is, there’s a good chance they’ll slow after your period takes its final bow.

-So what can we actually do about these swings?
+So how can we actually deal with these menopause mood swings?

 After all, we still have to get up every morning, perform admin tasks, get some sort of food on our tables, and care for the people in our lives.